RustyDataInt/rudi/docs/commands/pipeline.md

 ### Job runtime environments

-The MDI places a premium on consistent, controlled execution environments by using [conda](https://docs.conda.io/en/latest/).
+RuDI places a premium on consistent, controlled execution environments by using [conda](https://docs.conda.io/en/latest/).
 It goes like this.

 Developers list the software their pipeline needs in their configuration files.